Combining Textual and Structural Information for Premise Selection in Lean: Experiments and results

 \subsection{Results}

-Our GNN-augmented retriever outperforms the baseline across all metrics.
+Results reported in Table~\ref{tab:results} show that our GNN-augmented retriever outperforms the baseline across all metrics.
 Note that the baseline results differ from those reported in \citep{yang2023leandojo}.
 On GitHub\footnote{\url{https://github.com/lean-dojo/ReProver/discussions/51}}, the authors explain that this is potentially due to improvements made to the ReProver system from the time of their publication.